 How We Chose the Best Cat Food for Vomiting

-I reviewed dozens of cat foods, checking for:
+I reviewed dozens of cat foods, checking for:- Animal-based protein sources as the main ingredient

 - High moisture content (especially in wet or fresh food)